Pininchua (Ecuador) Erupts

 I have little idea of how much you already know, as it seems in the previous “disasters” here, no news has reached the rest of the world, so I shall assume nothing and write you a report!

 About 2 weeks ago, the volcano which looks down on to the city of Quito started expressing its annoyance and frustrations to the World.
-Mother Earth has been sending out very clear and loud messages in the last month, and it would seem, Pichinchua wanted a peace of the action!
+Mother Earth has been sending out very clear and loud messages in the last month, and it would seem, Pichinchua wanted a piece of the action!

 We felt nothing, saw and heard nothing unusual but were all of a sudden put on to an orange alert.
 Previously, almost exactly a year ago we were put on yellow but nothing had happened in all this time and so it is fairly accurate to say that the volcano was pretty much forgotten about.